JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 As you can imagine, a business its a constant fight between supply and demand.

 Have something to supply, rise demand, then rise again your ability to supply by getting efficient etc.

+#### Get customers via a sales pipeline

+Lets say, for example, with [Apify](https://jalcocert.github.io/JAlcocerT/apify/) which is one of the very [interesting APIs available](https://jalcocert.github.io/JAlcocerT/interesting-apis/) nowadays.

 ### Copy Paste Plugins for Webs